fm75/sous-vide-temperature-study/README.md

 The experimental data comes from experiments performed by Rick Garcia.
 In the experiments, some food was cooked sous vide in a water bath.
 Temperatures of the food and the water bath were recorded using a Tappeque four probe wifi thermometer.
-The raw data included many columns of data that was not needed, including the experimenter's email addres Each row in the source CSV file included the results from a single probe.
+The raw data included many columns of data that were not needed, including the experimenter's email address Each row in the source CSV file included the results from a single probe.

 For privacy purposes, the raw data has not been included in this repo.